Al-Ain FC (Saudi Arabia): History

-Al-Ain have won the Saudi Third Division title once in 2015–16, and finished as runners-up once in 2010–11.
-The club have won the Al-Bahah Regional League ten times.
-The club spent four non-consecutive seasons in the Saudi Second Division before gaining to the MS League in the 2017–18 season.
+Al-Ain has won the Saudi Third Division title once in 2015–16, and finished as runner-up once in 2010–11.
+The club has won the Al-Bahah Regional League ten times.
+The club spent four non-consecutive seasons in the Saudi Second Division before advancing to the MS League in the 2017–18 season.
 They spent two consecutive seasons in the MS League before gaining promotion to the top tier of Saudi football for the first time at the end of the 2019–20 season.
-The club play their home games at the King Saud Sport City Stadium in Al Bahah, sharing the stadium with derby rivals Al-Hejaz.
+The club plays their home games at the King Saud Sport City Stadium in Al-Bahah, sharing the stadium with derby rivals Al-Hejaz.